GDC-ConsumerEdge/consumer-edge-core/README.md

     ```

     > NOTE: Instance type defaults to `n1-standard-16`, stay within the `n1` or
      `n2` family due to hypervisor access visibility inside the OS.
+Restart the
+     VMs.
+The vxlan not assigning sometimes to the first run of cnucs.

 ## Quick Start - 2.
 Provision Inventory